oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/introduction/introduction.md

 ## About this workshop

-Oracle Cloud Infrastructure (OCI) is **just like a box of chocolates** with offering a variety of cloud services, including serverless and very user friendly AI services such as  Vision or Language.
+Oracle Cloud Infrastructure (OCI) is **just like a box of chocolates**.
+It is offering a variety of cloud services, including serverless and very user friendly AI services such as  Vision or Language.
 In this workshop you will learn how **train the model for image classification using OCI Vision** and **how to use that model in Oracle Analytics in order to classify new X-Ray images**.

 The use case for this workshop is **x-ray image classification for pneumonia**.

 You will begin this workshop by performing some of the prerequisite steps which are (not all) required to perform the workshop.
 These prerequisite steps need to be done by your tenancy administrator.
 When prerequisites are completed, you will setup an image library in Object Storage.
 Then you will load all X-ray images for model training into your image library.
 Setting image library and putting X-ray images into respective folders is not enough for OCI Vision to start training models.
-You will have to label all your images, giving them one of two labels: pneumonia and normal.
+That is why, you will have to label all your images, using data labeling utility, giving them one of the two labels: pneumonia or normal.
 Once all images in a training dataset are labeled, you will create and deploy an image classification model using OCI Vision.
 To conclude this workshop, you will register OCI Vision machine learning model with Oracle Analytics and use it for new images classification.

-Estimated Workshop Time: 4-8 hours (depending on training duration selection)
+Estimated workshop time: 4-8 hours (depending on training duration selection)

 [Just like a box of chocolates @ Youtube](youtube:vIn7ujfadx4)